Wellers0n/blog/_posts/cron-jobs.md

 ---

 ## TL;DR
-In this article we gonna learn how to create a simple clock alarm to wake us up at 7am using ***nodejs***.
+In this article we're gonna learn how to create a simple clock alarm to wake us up at 7am using ***nodejs***.
 A cron job let you define a pattern of recurrence to perform a given task. we are going to use the package cron to make the cron job handling easier, a cron uses a specific syntax to create a recurrence pattern,
 ***[crontab.guru](https://crontab.guru)*** is a great place to learn more about the syntax and find what patterns do you need for your application